 Children in care are at increased risk of child exploitation including child criminal exploitation and child sexual exploitation.
 Children who have gone missing from their care placement are particularly in danger of involvement in drugs running, including county lines, trafficking, sexual exploitation and violence.
-Children may be suffering or at risk of more than one type of abuse the sexual abuse of boys who are being criminally exploited, for example, through rape (as a form of control or punishment) or being forced to carry looked-after children. drugs in their anus.
+Children may be suffering or at risk of more than one type of abuse and exploitation.
+There is growing awareness of the sexual abuse of boys who are being criminally exploited, for example, through rape (as a form of control or punishment) or being forced to carry drugs in their anus.